gashcrumb/ipaas-api/docs/entities.md

 - Integration
     - has a name
     - has a configuration
-    - has an Integration Template
+    - has an IntegrationTemplate
     - has many IntegrationRuntimes
     - has many Tags
 - IntegrationRuntime
     - has a state
     - has an Integration
     - has an Environment
-- Integration Template
+- IntegrationTemplate
     - has a name
     - has a step order
     - has many Connections